 Mind typography and color similarity

 Among the most impactful factors of visual consistency, UX designers will often mention color and typography.
-No secret, they both have the power to influence the visual style and an emotional background and user behavior.
+No secret, they both have the power to influence the visual style and emotional background, and user behavior.
 Being that crucial for visual performance, both allow users to feel the product integral and united if used consistently.
 That’s why there should be a well-thought-out design system of using specific fonts and colors for text content and layout elements; this way the website or app will feel clear and the users won’t need to get used to new looks and combinations from one screen to another.

 Website design for a horse riding club

-As it was already mentioned above, colors also can be a factor of external consistency.
+As was already mentioned above, colors also can be a factor of external consistency.
 In the vast majority of cases, color is perceived by a human eye before the brain decodes the icons, images, or text, so it’s better to analyze this factor and make it helpful in building intuitive navigation and a positive user experience.
 Remember the example with colors for the buttons of accepting or rejecting a call?
 If you want to ruin that experience, just exchange their colors and make the button of accepting the call red, for example, justifying it with the fact that red is super noticeable.
 That can end up with a sort of fiasco: even if the icon looks absolutely clear, most users will mistake it for the rejecting button, just because they see and decode color much faster than the icon or text, especially for such a basic operation.

 Website design for a confectionery